The statues

 sixth prince - Education

-- Anatomical machines
+- The anatomical machines

-- Madonna and Child
+- Madonna and child

 - Portrait of Raimondo di Sangro